Quantum Fisher information matrix via its classical counterpart from random measurements: Abstract

 \section{Abstract}

 Preconditioning with the quantum Fisher information matrix (QFIM) is a popular approach in quantum variational algorithms.
 Yet the QFIM is costly to obtain directly, usually requiring more state preparation than its classical counterpart: the classical Fisher information matrix (CFIM).
-We rigorously prove that averaging the classical Fisher information matrix over Haar-random measurement bases yields $\mathbb{E}_{U\sim\mu_H}[F^U(\boldsymbol{\theta})] = \frac{1}{2}Q(\boldsymbol{\theta})$ for pure states in $\mathbb{C}^N$.
-Furthermore, we obtain the variance of CFIM ($O(N^{-1})$) and establish non-asymptotic concentration bounds ($\exp(-\Theta(N)t^2)$), demonstrating that using few random measurement bases is sufficient to approximate the QFIM accurately, especially in high-dimensional settings.
+It is known that averaging the classical Fisher information matrix over Haar-random measurement bases yields $\mathbb{E}_{U\sim\mu_H}[F^U(\boldsymbol{\theta})] = \frac{1}{2}Q(\boldsymbol{\theta})$ for pure states in $\mathbb{C}^N$.
+In this paper, we review this identity by revealing its connection to covariant measurement in quantum metrology.
+Furthermore, we go beyond this and obtain the exact variance of CFIM ($O(N^{-1})$), estimate its moment, and establish non-asymptotic concentration bounds ($\exp(-\Theta(N)t^2)$), demonstrating that using few random measurement bases is sufficient to approximate the QFIM accurately in high-dimensional settings.
 This work establishes a solid theoretical foundation for efficient quantum natural gradient methods via randomized measurements.